-Covid-19: Health workers manhandled in Bengaluru while collecting data on Tablighi Jamaat returnees
+Covid-19: Health worker attacked in Bengaluru while collecting data on Nizamuddin returnees, 3 held

 An Asha worker posted a video on social media alleging that the residents of Sadiq Layout asked them to leave and refused to say if they had any symptoms.

-Accredited Social Health Activist, or Asha, workers engaged in collecting data about the coronavirus in Bengaluru were allegedly manhandled on Thursday, prompting the Karnataka government to issue a stern warning to the offenders, PTI reported.
+The Karnataka Police on Thursday arrested three persons on charges of manhandling an Accredited Social Health Activist, or Asha, worker engaged in collecting data about the coronavirus in Bengaluru, ANI reported.
 Several states are identifying and tracing people linked to a religious event held at the Nizamuddin Markaz in Delhi last month, after dozens of them began testing positive for Covid-19 in parts of the country in recent days.

 Krishnaveni, an Asha worker, posted a video on social media saying that a group of health workers who had gone to Hegde Nagar in Bengaluru were “gheraoed” by some residents, abused and their mobile phones snatched.